 Q: Who is responsible for providing hand sanitizer in GSA-controlled facilities?

-A: GSA will provide hand sanitizer in GSA-controlled facilities at building entrances and in common areas, such as lobbies.
-Agencies will make available wipes, gloves, and other EPA-approved disinfectants, as necessary, for individuals to wipe down their workstation and related personal property within their occupied areas.
+A: GSA will provide hand sanitizer in the building entrances and common areas of federally owned GSA-controlled facilities.
+In GSA-controlled lease locations, the lessor is responsible for procuring and providing hand sanitizer in building entrances and common areas.
+Individual agencies are responsible for procuring and providing hand sanitizer within their occupied spaces, whether leased or federally owned.
+Agencies will also make available wipes and other EPA-approved disinfectants, as necessary, for individuals to wipe down their workstation and related personal property within their occupied areas.

 Q: Our agency would like to provide our employees and visitors to our space with face masks and hand sanitizer.
 Where can these items be purchased?